MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/chat/how-to/live-game-chat-2-migration.md

 Interaction with Game Chat 2's C++ API is done through a singleton instance; when the app no longer needs communications via Game Chat 2, you should call `chat_manager::cleanup()`.
 This allows Game Chat 2 immediately release all resources that were allocated to manage communications.

-For details on Game Chat 2's WinRT API and resource management, see [Using Game Chat 2 WinRT Projections](live-using-game-chat-2-winrt.md#cleanup).
+For details on Game Chat 2's WinRT API and resource management, see [Using the Game Chat 2 C# API with WinRT projections](live-using-game-chat-2-winrt.md#cleanup).

 ## Failure model and debugging